siteoptimo/woocommerce-hear-about-us/readme.txt

 * Define your own question
 * Set referral locations
-* Saves the location at the customer profile
+* Saves the location at the customer profile or/and at the order
 * WPML compatible